northsack/F24_Team2_FormulaSAE/Reports/Conceptual Design.md

 Figure 1: Shutdown Circuit of a Formula SAE EV Car

 10. The vehicle shall have an Insulation Monitoring Device (IMD) installed in the Tractive System
 11. The vehicle shall have a standalone non programmable circuit (Brake System Plausibility Device – BSPD) to check for simultaneous braking and high power output.
-The BSPD shall open the shutdown circuit when both there is a demand for hard braking, and the motor/accumulator is at a level where 5 kW of electrical power in the DC circuit is delivered to the motor at the nominal battery voltage.
+    1. The BSPD shall open the shutdown circuit when both there is a demand for hard braking, and the motor/accumulator is at a level where 5 kW of electrical power in the DC circuit is delivered to the motor at the nominal battery voltage.

-Constraints of this project
+Constraints of this project:
 1. This electric powertrain shall be designed around the budget allotted by the engineering department.
 Origin: Allowed budget.
 2. This electric powertrain shall be designed with regards to the available tools, resources, and professional expertise available to the College of Engineering students at Tennessee Tech University.
 Origin: Available resources, either provided or purchased.
 3. This electric powertrain shall be designed to operate in environments ranging from 0 C to 25 C. When competing in Michigan, the weather varies every year that the Formula SAE EV competition is held.
 The powertrain must be operational in a wide range of temperatures.
 Origin: Location of competition.